 If you are using test strips that require color comparison, like nitrogen test strips, you may need to filter the water sample before collecting data.
 Use a double or triple layer of coffee filters to filter the sample until it is clean enough to test.
-You may need to filter the water 2-3 times depending on how murky the water is.
+You may need to filter it three times or more depending on how murky the water is.